 • The entire thing takes about two hours, and there’s nowhere to sit.
 High heels are not recommended.

 • Check which way the wind is blowing before choosing your spot.
 Trust me, you do not want to be in the path of the smoke.
 There is a lot of it once the bonfire gets going, and not only will you not be able to see a damn thing, everything down to your toenails will smell like you just spent a week crouched over a campfire.

 • Ordinary people are allowed to walk across the warm ashes after the priests.
 If you want to do this, you have to get in the (long) line.
 Take off your shoes and socks before crossing the ashes, then pay your respects in front of the altar at the end before leaving.
 Bring along a towel to clean off your feet afterwards if you don’t want your socks to be black.

-If you’re in Tokyo in mid-March and would like to go to the fire ceremony, directions & a map are on my website, The Tokyo Guide I Wish I’d Had.
-More really fantastic photos of this ceremony on Tokyobling’s blog – there are three separate posts, all with photos worth seeing, so scroll through them all!
+If you’re in Tokyo in mid-March and would like to go to the fire ceremony, more information about the Mt.
+Takao area is on my website, The Tokyo Guide I Wish I’d Had.
+For this year’s dates, check the March listing on the Tokyo Cheapo site.

 The Last Tea Bowl Thief was chosen as an Editor’s Pick for Best Mystery, Thriller & Suspense on Amazon